Zero Accident in Transportation

 Transportation Risk Factors

-Zero Transportation Accident - Adopting Tighter Transport Control Practices
+Zero Transportation Accident – Rigorous Transportation Management

-We develop strict management standards to ensure that freight suppliers jointly fulfill their security commitments since all the tanker transportation in OUCC is outsourced.
-Apart from compliance with the requirements of the laws and regulations, we also ask our freight suppliers to include the "Risk Factors" in the emergency response mechanism, and continue to improve the safety management system based on the past disaster reviews or potential risk analysis.
+• We request our freight suppliers to include the "Risk Factors" in the emergency response mechanism and continue to improve the safety management system based on past disaster reviews or potential risk analysis.

 Education and Training Results for the Gas Supplier Transportation Personnel

-1. Before entering the plant, all drivers must have their temperature taken at the guard’s office.
+• Before entering the plant, all drivers must have their temperature taken at the guard’s office.
 Anyone with a temperature above 37.5˚C will be denied entrance.

-2. Contractors, subcontractors, drivers, etc., must wear masks at all times when they are at the plant premises.
+• Contractors, subcontractors, drivers, etc., must wear masks at all times when they are at the plant premises.

-3. Contractors, subcontractors, and drivers are prohibited from entering indoor space such as control room, office, warehouse, etc.
+• Contractors, subcontractors, and drivers are prohibited from entering indoor space such as control room, office, warehouse, etc.

-4. At the weigh station, drivers are required to sanitize their hands.
+• At the weigh station, drivers are required to sanitize their hands.
 Anyone who refuses to comply will be barred from continuing the operation.

-5. Anti-pandemic measures such as Health Declaration Statement, Temperature Taken, and Social Distancing APP must be implemented before entering the plant premises.
+• Anti-pandemic measures such as Health Declaration Statement, Temperature Taken, and Social Distancing APP must be implemented before entering the plant premises.

-7. During a severe epidemic, guests or contractors are prohibited from entering the plant premises for non-emergency events.
+• During a severe epidemic, guests or contractors are prohibited from entering the plant premises for non-emergency events.

 Field Pipeline Maintenance Operation and Management